formancehq/docs/docs/operator/07-Upgrade/02-Database update.md

----
-title: Database update
-description: Describe the process of updating the database
----

 # Database update

 This page describes how the operator updates the database schema when deploying a new version of a module.